mds-validator/validator.com.au/_source/_mds-validator/major-systems-operations.md

     - assign issue resolution codes and/or comments to individual issues
     - assign control of the issue resolution log to the Reviewer
     - propose a replacement for the file under review.
-<p>Reviewers and Acceptors are usually based in the Commonwealth.
+<p>Reviewers, Acceptors and Exporters are usually based in the Commonwealth.
 A Reviewer may:</p>
 - view file contents and check validation issues
 - view resolution codes and comments assigned to individual issues
 - record comments against individual issues